 One of the most popular fall date nights is a visit to the local corn maze.
-When we were at Cross E Ranch last year, we saw a few groups of high school students on their day dates for homecoming come in and head straight for the corn maze.
+When we were at Cross E Ranch a couple of years ago, we saw a few groups of high school students on their day dates for homecoming come in and head straight for the corn maze.
 I would guess that corn mazes are right up there in the top three fall activities, after football games and driving through the canyon to see the fall leaves.
 A few years ago we drove all the way to Thanksgiving Point for our first corn maze experience because I didn't think that there were any local.
 Now I know that we can support local farms and have some fall fun all at the same time!

 Davis County Corn Mazes

 Cross E Ranch